lyqht/deepL-demo/README.md

 At the moment of publishing this project, DeepL `v1.9.0` supports **31 languages**!

+There are 2 examples in this project.

+## Example 1: Translating a simple document

+In this demo, a [short and simple text](docs/simple/original.md) is used as the document to be translated.
+It is translated using the [deepl-translate-github-action](https://github.com/lyqht/deepl-translate-github-action), and a demo can be found in [this PR](https://github.com/lyqht/deepL-demo/pull/2/files).

+### Try it out yourself!

+Create a project that has a github workflow like [translate.yml](.github/workflows/translate.yml) in this project, and follow the instructions there at the [deepl-translate-github-action](https://github.com/lyqht/deepl-translate-github-action) README.

+## Example 2: Translating Supabase README

 In this demo, the [Supabase README.md](https://github.com/supabase/supabase) is used as the document to be translated.
+It is a relatively complicated document compared to the previous example.

 You can find the relevant input/ output files in the `docs/supabase` folder, based on the name of the file:
 - `original.md` - the Supabase README in english